warrenlyr/K-Nearest-Neighbors-Implementation-in-Parallel-Programming/README.md

 CSS 534: Parallel Programming In Grid And Cloud

 ## Topic
-Write a parallel application with each of mpiJava, MapReduce, Spark, and the MASS (multi-agent spatial simulation) library and analyze their programmability and execution performance.
+*Write a parallel application with each of mpiJava, MapReduce, Spark, and the MASS (multi-agent spatial simulation) library and analyze their programmability and execution performance.*

 Topic Selected: K nearest neighbors in 2D or 3D or graph (=KNN graph)

-## Member
+## Group Member
 Warren Liu, Yuan Ma, Chengjun Xi

 ## Project Division
-MPIJava: Warren Liu
+1. MPIJava: Warren Liu
-MapReduce: Yuan Ma
+2. MapReduce: Yuan Ma
-Spark: Chengjun Xi
+3. Spark: Chengjun Xi
-MASS: Together
+4. MASS: Together

 ## Implementation